About the watershed

 Project Steering Committee

-The purpose of the Steering Committee is to:
+The purpose of the Steering Committee was to:

 - Adopt a structured decision-making process that will allow partners and stakeholders with diverse values and interests to effectively update the WMP